startec-official/registro-raspi-server/README.md

 -------
 Please refer to the `LICENSE.md` file for more information.

-This project is covered by the MIT License.
+This project is covered by the BSD License.
 © 2020 | Startec Innovations